HOW TO APPLY FOR THE J.D. PROGRAM

 J.D.
 Application period opens

-MARCH 15
+MAR 15

-Priority deadline for merit scholarship consideration
+Priority deadline for merit scholarship consideration.

 JUNE 1